ld4lt/linguistic-annotation/survey/required-features.md

 In addition to modelling aspects, the vocabulary should provide API specifications for web services that perform linguistic annotation, e.g., POS tagging, or that provide access to and/or manipulation of data.

 NIF: https://persistence.uni-leipzig.org/nlp2rdf/specification/api.html `+`

 Web Annotation: https://www.w3.org/TR/annotation-protocol/ `+`

 For independent APIs, also cf. DTS: https://distributed-text-services.github.io/specifications/ (esp. for applications in the humanities)

+### A.8 Assign data categories

+A vocabulary for linguistic annotation should either provide an exhaustive inventory of possible data categories (this is not possible, because more and novel annotation [schemes] keep emerging) or define how to link to a community-maintained repository of reference categories (this is the solution adopted in LAF and NIF).

+A vocabulary can either provide its own properties (e.g. `nif:oliaLink`) or use standard RDF properties (`rdf:type`, etc.), but the strategy should be made explicit.

+NIF: `(+)` (`nif:oliaLink`, pointing to [OLiA](http://purl.org/olia/; for string annotations only; not for relational annotations)

+Web Annotation: `(-)` (No reference vocabulary defined, but annotations can be defined as subclasses of OLiA classes)

+LAF: `(+)` (LAF and other ISO/TC37 standards: pointing to [ISOCat](http://www.isocat.org/), no longer maintained, successor solutions are only emerging: [CCR](https://www.clarin.eu/ccr), [DatCatInfo](http://www.datcatinfo.net/#/))

 ## B. Expressiveness